Live portraits for your guests.

 Tell me about your day.

 I take a limited number of weddings each year.
-Fill in what you know — if some details are still being confirmed, no matter.
+Please fill in what you know — if some details are still being confirmed, that’s ok!
 I read every enquiry personally and reply myself, usually within a working day.